tonylim89/ContinousMachineLearning_DataDrift_MountedonVM/README.md

 **Step 7:** Install Dependencies

-Assuming you have a requirements.txt file with your project's dependencies, use pip to install them:
+Use pip to install your project's dependencies:
 ```
 pip install -r requirements.txt
 ```